 Cons:

-Many of my knives are full tang and I own dozens of them.
-One of my favorite models is the KA-BAR Becker BK2.
+Many of my knives are full tang and one of my favorite models is the KA-BAR Becker BK2, primarily for hunting.

 Let’s take a look at its specifications.

-I use this knife for hunting, bushcraft or any other outdoor activities that require a powerful blade.
+I use this knife for hunting, bushcraft or any other outdoor activities that require a powerful knife.

-This tang extends only a partway of the handle.
-It is thinner, narrower and shorter than a full tang blade.
+It extends only a partway of the handle.
+It’ll be thinner, narrower and shorter than a full tang blade.

-It requires less steel and compared to a full tang blade, it’ll weigh at least 10-20% less.
-The handle of these knives are mostly made from the woods that provide excellent grip.
+It requires less steel and weigh at least 10-20% less than a full tang.
+The handle are mostly made from the woods that provide excellent grip.

 As the tang is hidden, manufacturers provide aesthetic handles that make the knife attractive which is missing on a full tang knife.